 So how do you find out if your soil is healthy?
-You test it.
+You test it with a soil ph tester.
 Some soils are just too acidic for certain types of plants to grow while some may be too basic.

 To make sure you are planting the right seeds and also to find out what kind of fertilizer the soil needs, you must get a pH tester.
 This little device does an excellent job of detecting the amount of acid or alkaline in the soil and can give you the most reliable results possible.

 We have put together a list of some Soil pH testers and also a guide for you so that you can now fix up the soil and grow that beautiful garden you have always dreamt of.

 The MS02 model is a 3-in-1 tool designed to test the pH, moisture and light level of your soil.
 You can use this tester indoors as well as for your garden outside.
 We like this tester as it does more than just test the pH level because alone with the pH level, you will also need to know how dry or moist your soil is and if gets the appropriate amount of sunlight or not.
 All these factors contribute to healthy soil and the better growth of your plants.

 The tool comes with a double needle for accurate reading and also speeds up the process during the analysis.
 It is very easy to use this tester because it only requires you to switch to the required mode (pH, moisture or light), insert the probe 2-4 inches into the soil and check the reading after 10 minutes.
 You may need to adjust the position of the probe slightly until you notice a movement in the pointer of the dial display.

 - Tests moisture and light along with pH level